Glencairn Aisle: Cross slabs and carved stones

 The pilasters were not restored due to the lack of other parts of them surviving.
-Two ornately carved stone fragments are similar to carvings on ornamental medieval tombs and may represent the remains of an early Cunningham tomb.
+Two ornately carved stone fragments are similar to carvings on ornamental medieval tombs and may represent the remains of an earlier Cunningham tomb.
 Alexander, 5th Earl of Glencairn, was given a commission to destroy all monuments of idolatry in the West of Scotland and this may have included any family monuments in the Glencairn Aisle at that time.

 Historical timeline

 Dates associated with the Glencairn Aisle taken from this article.

 1170 – The church was granted to the monks of Kelso Abbey.

 1189 – Robert, son of Warnebald, renewed the grant to the monks of Kelso Abbey.

 1240 – Control of the church passed to the Priory of Lesmahagow, a dependency of Kelso Abbey.

+1300 - Hervey Cunninghame established a new church above the site of St Maura's monastic establishement.
+This was enlarged by Sir William Cunninghame when the collegiate church was founded.

-1413 – Sir William Cunningham endowed a collegiate church at Kilmaurs.
+1413 – Sir William Cunningham endowed a collegiate church at Kilmaurs and refers in a grant to the Chapel of St Maura and to a separate parish church of Kilmaurs.

+1413 - Sir William Cunningham granted lands to fund three presbyters to celebrate in the parish church for the safety of the soul of Sir William, the souls of his parents, the soul of Hervy who founded the church and for the souls of all his predecessors and successors and of all Christian people.

-1484 – The Cunningham Earls of Glencairn officially move their caput or family seat to Finlaystone House.
+1484 – The Cunningham Earls of Glencairn officially moved their caput or family seat to Finlaystone House.

+1515 - Sir Peter Cunynghame and Sir Peter Knoks are recorded as perpetual chaplains of the church of Kilmaurs.

-1532 - The Adams of Tour tithe deeds from this year as a grant from the Abbot of Kelso.
+1532 - The Adams of Tour tithe deeds date from this year as a grant from the Abbot of Kelso.

 1560 & 1567 – Scottish Parliament abolished and outlawed the Catholic Mass.
 Collegiate churches ceased to exist.

+1567-69 - Archibald Crawford - First Protestant Minister.

+1567-71 - John Howie installed as the first Protestant Reader, appointed to read the Scriptures and set prayers in the absence of an ordained minister.
+Previously Howie was a vicar, chaplain and notary closely associated with the Earl of Glencairn and his family.

+1568-71 - Gavin Naismith - First Protestant Exhorter - a lay speaker, certified to hold meetings, lead prayers, and evangelise.
+Previously a monk at Kilwinning Abbey.

+1574 - Alexander Cunningham, 5th Earl of Glencairn was buried in the Glencairn Aisle crypt.

-1597 – Lady Jean Cunningham died and was interred in the crypt.
+1597 – Lady Jean Cunningham died and may have been interred in the crypt.

 1600 – James Cunningham, 7th Earl, commissioned the memorial monument in the old chancel at St Maurs Kirk.